Skip to content

 Board Member

 Sarah Shiozawa is a passionate advocate for family court reform and a recognized leader in public policy.
-With a robust background in government, legislative processes, and nonprofit leadership, she has unwaveringly dedicated her career to public service and systemic change.
+With a robust government, legislative processes, and nonprofit leadership background, she has unwaveringly dedicated her career to public service and systemic change.

-Holding a Master’s Degree in Public Administration, Sarah has served at the highest levels of government—including the U.S. Senate, State Legislature, and the Department of Homeland Security—where she helped shape policy and support vital initiatives.
+Holding a Master’s Degree in Public Administration, Sarah has served at the highest levels of government, including the U.S. Senate, State Legislature, and FEMA (Federal Emergency Management Agency), where she helped shape policy and support vital initiatives.
 Her work with military families across the United States underscores her commitment to addressing unique challenges through targeted advocacy and support.

-As a valued member of the National Family Court Watch Project (NFCWP), Sarah sits on the Board of Directors and chairs both the Fundraising Committee and Community Outreach.
+As a valued National Family Court Watch Project (NFCWP) member, Sarah sits on the Board of Directors as Communications Director and chairs both the Fundraising and Community Outreach Committees.
 In these roles, she leads efforts to secure funding, forge strategic partnerships, and enhance public awareness.
 Through impactful fundraising initiatives and robust community engagement, Sarah consistently works to uphold the organization’s mission of ensuring fair and just treatment for families navigating the court system.

 Daniel Beeker